tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/paypal.rst

 Suppose you use accented characters (or anything else than primary Latin characters) for your customer names or addresses.
-In that case, you **must** configure the encoding format of the payment request sent by Odoo to Paypal.
+In that case, you **must** configure the encoding format of the payment request sent by CoquiAPPs to Paypal.
 Otherwise, some transactions fail without notice.

 To do so, go to `your production account <https://www.paypal.com/cgi-bin/customerprofileweb ?cmd=_profile-language-encoding>`_.
 Then, click *More Options* and set the two default encoding